software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/01-compiling.md

 If you want to attach external libraries to the build, you can specify additional paths that will be searched for the cairo libraries (library is just a cairo [package](../02-understanding-cairo-packages.md)).
 To do that, you need to use the [`--linked-libraries`](../../cli-reference.md#linked-libraries-path) argument like this:

 ```
-$ protostar build-cairo1 --linked-libraries /path/to/the/external/lib
+$ protostar build --linked-libraries /path/to/the/external/lib
 ```

 Please note, that specified directories have to contain properly prepared libraries, otherwise an error will be raised.